Find an Eye Specialist

 A sudden diminishing of sight and in worse cases, even total loss of sight

-A sudden eye stroke (loss of vision called transient ischemic attack)
+A sudden eye stroke or black out (loss of vision called transient ischemic attack)

 Visual hallucinations, where patients see things, shapes or silhouettes where there are none